Synopsis by Sarah Ing

 The last episode in a seven-part series, British Documentary Movement, Vol. 7: Festival of Britain examines the history of non-fiction filmmaking directly after World War II.
 Humphrey Jennings made his last documentary when he was commissioned to direct Family Portrait for the Festival of Britain.
 The resulting film was a poetic and optimistic look at England as a nation.
 Meanwhile, Paul Dickson detailed the life of a mining town in David.
 His efforts are joined by John Eldridge who contributed an artistic and stylized documentary about Edinburgh in Waverly Steps.

-Britain, filmmaker, Modernism, movement [social change], short-films
+Britain, film, filmmaker, Modernism, movement [social change], short-films